BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Every data packet can reach its destination.
 - Performs **Routing** - Decides the best path to reach the destination.
 - **Load Balancing** - Divides the load between the servers.
 Makes sure that the servers are not overloaded.

+### Data Link Layer

+Allows you to directly communicate with Hosts and Computers.

+Does 2 kinds of Addressing:

+- Logical Addressing - At the Network layer about IP Address.

+        EXAMPLE:

+        - Source IP Address (192.168.1.1)
+        - Destination IP Address (192.168.2.1)
+        - Via Facebook (192.168.3.1)

+        > Computer A has IP Address (192.168.1.1) sends data to Facebook Server having IP (192.168.3.1).

+    Every packet has:
+    - a source IP Address
+    - a destination IP Address
+    - a Subnet Mask.